Car crime is a hot news topic at the moment. However, the number of cars stolen for ram raids is minuscule when compared to broader car crime.

 See here for our ratings methodology.
 The table above is an abridged version of our research.
 For the full results of our latest Car Insurance Ratings and Award, click here.

 Cars most targeted by thieves

-Over the first six months of the year, to mid-July, there were just over 300 cars, motorbikes, trucks, trailers and utes stolen in Auckland:
+Over the last six months (to 18/05/22), there were close to 600 cars, motorbikes, trucks, trailers and utes stolen in Auckland: